Welcome to a repository of carefully curated resources to support you in your research journey

-Watch Smith and Nizza talk about IPA and their new book 'Essentials of Interpretative Phenomenological Analysis'
+Watch Smith and Nizza talk about IPA and their book 'Essentials of Interpretative Phenomenological Analysis'

-Watch Professor Smith and Isabella Nizza outline IPA and discuss their recently published text ‘Essentials of Interpretative Phenomenological Analysis’ in this thirty-minute webinar hosted by the American Psychological Association (APA)
+Watch Professor Smith and Isabella Nizza outline IPA and discuss their 2021 text ‘Essentials of Interpretative Phenomenological Analysis’ in this thirty-minute webinar hosted by the American Psychological Association (APA)

 This is our very own Johanna Spiers and her wonderful team who provide a transcription, proofreading and formatting service